openxc/openxc-accessories/docs/index.rst

 :Documentation: http://accessories.openxcplatform.com
 :Source: http://github.com/openxc/openxc-accessories

-The OpenXC Accessores are a line of hardware accessories intended to augment the `Vehicle Interface (VI) <http://openxcplatform.com/vehicle-interface/hardware.html>`_ and communicate with other entities.
+The OpenXC Accessories are a line of hardware accessories intended to augment the `Vehicle Interface (VI) <http://openxcplatform.com/vehicle-interface/hardware.html>`_ and communicate with other entities.
 The benefit of the Accessory Platform is that all accessories share a common base (or motherboard) and new features are added by